pivot-access-ltd/bma-offline-docs/backup/storage.md

 | lvroot | rest of sda | lvm  | ext4           | /           |
 | vgroot | rest of sda | lvm  |                |             |

-The following options are supported:
+The following six options are supported:

-`boot_size`: Size of the boot partition on the boot disk.
+1. `boot_size`: Size of the boot partition on the boot disk.
 Default is 0, meaning not to create the boot partition.
 The '/boot' will be placed on the root filesystem.

-`root_device`: The block device on which to place the root partition.
+2. `root_device`: The block device on which to place the root partition.
 The default is the boot disk.

-`root_size`: Size of the root partition.
+3. `root_size`: Size of the root partition.
 Default is 100%, meaning the entire size of the root device.

-`vg_name`: Name of the created volume group.
+4. `vg_name`: Name of the created volume group.
 Default is `vgroot`.

-`lv_name`: Name of the created logical volume.
+5. `lv_name`: Name of the created logical volume.
 Default is `lvroot`.

-`lv_size`: Size of the created logical volume.
+6. `lv_size`: Size of the created logical volume.
 Default is 100%, meaning the entire size of the volume group.

 <h3 id="heading--bcache-layout">bcache layout</h3>